ycwu1030/2HDM_FR/README.md

 For the UFO files, the name conventions are:
 - With `ggF`, the model contains the effective `ggF` vertices for Higgs production.
 The numerical value is not correct, just easier for event generation
+    - Actually, using `NLO` model file can obtain correct 'LO' cross section for `ggF`.
 - With `NLO`, the model contains the CTs for QCD NLO calculation in MG5
 - Without any of above, it is a LO model file.
 Loop-induced vertices can not be calculated.